-By 10am, we had already been to Borobudur, a 9th Century temple, one of the greatest Buddhist monuments in the world and a UNESCO World Heritage Site - not a bad start to the day at all and certainly no Monday morning blues!
+By 10am, we had already been to Borobudur in Java's Yogyakarta.
+A 9th Century temple, one of the greatest Buddhist monuments in the world, and a UNESCO World Heritage Site - not a bad start to the day at all and certainly no Monday morning blues!

-What was it about Borobudur that made it such a beautiful place to visit, before we had even had our breakfast?
+What was it about Borobudur that made it such a beautiful place to visit before breakfast?

-The temple at Borobudur is located in Yogyakarta on the Indonesian Island of Java and sits majestically on a hilltop overlooking lush green fields.
+The temple at Borobudur is located in Yogyakarta, and sits majestically on a hilltop overlooking lush green fields.
 The stonework of this temple was built without using any kind of cement or mortar, it is like a set of interlocking Lego blocks without any glue; the more you hear about this monument, the more fascinating it becomes.

 It is amazing to learn that this monument, which is both a shrine to the Lord Buddha and a place for Buddhist pilgrimage, was buried underneath volcanic ash for centuries until it was re-discovered in 1815.
 Thankfully in the 1970’s, the Indonesian Government and UNESCO worked together to restore Borobudur to its former majesty.
 The whole project took eight years, is now one of Indonesia’s most valued treasures and the single most visited tourist attraction.